mikhail-tsennykh/MvcCheckBoxList/README.md

     }

-// finally, just call CheckBoxList extension on your MVC view or partial:
+Finally, just call CheckBoxList extension on your MVC view or partial:

     @Html.CheckBoxList("Cities", dataList)

-// OR
+OR to have some values checked:

     @Html.CheckBoxList("MoreCities", dataListSelected)

+###POSTing selected values back to the controller

-##To POST selected values back to the controller, it should accept a string array with the same name as CheckBoxList control name:
+To POST selected values back to the controller, it should accept a string array with the same name as CheckBoxList control name:

     [HttpPost]
     public ActionResult Edit(int id, string[] Cities) { // or 'MoreCities'